Courses – Faculty of Science

 Principles of Programming

-An introduction to computers and computer programming in a high-level language.
-The role of computers and computer professionals in society is also introduced.
+A practical introduction to computers and computer programming in a high-level language.
+The course is lab-based and focuses on reading and writing computer programs.
 The course is intended for students who may wish to advance in Computer Science or in Information Systems and Operations Management.

 Stage II

 The low level representation of data and algorithms in the computer.
 An introduction to computer organisation.
 The instruction execution model.
+Assembly and disassembly of instructions.
 Assembly language programming.
-Study of a high-level language and how it is implemented at the machine level.
-Assembly and disassembly of instructions.
+How a high-level language is implemented at the machine level.
+The memory subsystem.
+Hardware support necessary to implement a secure multi-user operating system.

 Algorithms and Data Structures